svenax/symfony-docker-template/README.md

 ## Installation

 1. Clone this repo
+2. Copy `app/.env.local.template` to `app/.env.local` and update it as needed
-2. Run `make up`
+3. Run `make up`
-3. Run `bin/composer install`
+4. Run `bin/composer install`
-4. Go to <http://localhost> to check it out
+5. Go to <http://localhost> to check it out

-You should change the name, user and password of the database in the `.env` file at the root of the project and in the `app` folder.

 ## Usage

 All code for the project is found in the `app` folder.
-Scripts to interact with the Docker containers are in the `bin` folder. the `Makefile` contains convenience scripts for Docker, backups, and more.
+Scripts to interact with the Docker containers are in the `bin` folder.
+The `Makefile` contains convenience scripts for Docker, backups, and more.

-## TODO

-- Remove passwords from checked-in files
-- Use Symfony secrets for that